postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 Test scripts can use dynamic variables, carry out test assertions on response data, and pass data between requests.
 In the __Tests__ tab for a request, enter your JavaScript manually or use the __Snippets__ you'll see to the right of the code editor.

-Tests will execute after the response is received.
-When you select __Send__, Postman will run your test script when the response data returns from the API.
+Tests execute after the response is received.
+When you select __Send__, Postman runs your test script after the response data returns from the API.

 > If you need to execute code before a request runs, use [Pre-request Scripts](/docs/writing-scripts/pre-request-scripts/) instead.
 See [Intro to scripts](/docs/writing-scripts/intro-to-scripts/) for more on the how your scripts execute when your requests run.